 A hands-on study of advanced router configurations, LAN switching theory and design, and Novel IPX issues.
 Students will also begin work on an extensive threaded case study that involves all aspects of designing a local area network.
-This course is designed around the Cisco Networking Academy Program Semester 3 curriculum.
+Designed around the Cisco Networking Academy Program Semester 3 curriculum.